firstblox/firstblox-cdk-ts-project-starter-cicd/README.md

 - Seperate CDK app entrypoint for feature developement and to facilitate the creation of developer sandboxes.
 - Seperate CDK app entrypoint for the develop branch and to manage the dev pipeline.
 - Seperate CDK app entrypoint for the main branch and to manage the path to production pipeline.
-- Pipeline stack for main
+- Pipeline stack for main.
-- Pipeline stack for develop
+- Pipeline stack for develop.
 - Stateful stack with sample stateful resources.
 - Stateless stack with sample APIGW and sample Lambda handlers.
 - Application stage encapsulating application stacks a deployable unit.